MouraVocal/init-mysql-docker-from-dump-file/README.md

 ## How to use

 - Clone this repository
-- Put your dump file inside `dump` folder
+- Create a dir named `dump` on this root repository and put your dump file inside
-- Change the dump file name in `Dockerfile` or rename the dump file to `dump.sql`
+- Change the dump file name on `Dockerfile` or rename your dump file that should be in `dump` directory to `dump.sql`
 - Open your terminal and run:
   ```bash
   docker-compose up